injection molding

 Process aids are added to raw plastics to aid in the conversion of the raw plastic into finished products.
 Process aids (PPA) usually refer specifically to a chemical that prevents melt fracture when extruding plastic parts.

 PPAs reduce the friction between the melted plastic and the die, analogous to a lubricant.
 However, the PPA is added directly to the melted plastic rather than being coated on the surface of the extrusion die.
 PPAs decrease the viscosity and “stickiness” of the melted plastic, improving its melt flow.
-This not only reduces melt fracture but also reduces melt buildup on the die that can cause die wear and production delays while dies are cleaned.
+This not only reduces melt fracture but also reduces melt buildup on the die, which can cause die wear and production delays while dies are cleaned.

 UV Stabilizers: Uses & Benefits